-Your domain name needs to ”live” somewhere.
-This allows people to go online, type your domain address into their web browser (or click on a link to your domain name from another website) and view your web pages instead of seeing a “not available” screen …
+Your domain name needs to be “hosted” somewhere.
+This allows people to go online, type your domain address into their web browser (or click on a link to your domain name from another website) and view your web pages instead of seeing a “this website can’t be reached” error page on their screens …

 (Your domain has to live somewhere so people can find your website)

-Hosting your website with a reliable webhosting service provider ensures that all files associated with your domain name (e.g. your website files, email addresses, etc …) remain online at all times to visitors worldwide …
+Hosting your website with a reliable webhosting service provider ensures that all files associated with your domain name (e.g. your website files, email addresses, etc …) remain visible online at all times to users worldwide …

 (Reliable webhosting keeps your website online 24/7 for users worldwide)

-- 1 Step 2: Setting Up Web Hosting For Your WordPress Site
+- Step 2: Set Up Web Hosting For Your WordPress Site

-- 1.2 How To Choose A Web Hosting Service
+- WordPress Web Hosting A Web Hosting Service

 The tutorials in this section cover the following: